-"Be easy on him."
-The Head Hunter said to the Micromanager, "He's just a Flunky."
+"Be easy on him," the Head Hunter told the Micromanager.
+"He's just a Flunky."

-"Yeah," she admitted, "I might be easier on him than you.
-But don't forget, he was also invited to go to that big meeting.
+"Yeah," she admitted, "I could be easy on him.
+But with a push in the right direction, he could become greater.
+Don't forget, he was the one invited to go to that big meeting.
 He has a lot more potential than you think."

 The Micromanager smiled down at Evina in a peculiar way.
-"Just forget that idiot; I'm opening my office in only two days and then you'll never have to come back here again!"
+"Just forget that idiot; I'm opening my office in just two days.
+Then you'll never have to come back here again!"

 Evina wondered how he was going to like having to work for her.
 It didn't sound like something he would enjoy at all.
 He would have to travel alone and work farther away from all the others.
-It's not as though he loved being here with the chairman like many cogs would think.
-They probably had plenty excuses to keep their jobs close to the chairman.
-Evina's case, however, was much different.
+It's not as though he loved being here working so close to the chairman, but change was scary.
+Evina was not like any other cog.

-Whenever someone mentioned the chairman, everyone would jerk their heads towards the source of that voice.
-If I was a cog, Evina thought, I guess the chairman would be my best friend.
+Whenever someone mentioned the chairman, everyone would jerk their heads toward the source of that voice.
+If I were a cog, Evina thought.
+I guess the chairman would be my best friend.
 Ms. Bolt isn't the only one who keeps the latest picture of Bill on her desk.
-To serve him, to be his slave seemed to be so exciting to them.
-It was their ultimate goal.
+To serve him, to be his slave seems to be so exciting to them.
+It's like their ultimate goal.

 He passed the time by doing nothing.
-His thoughts seemed to be the only good thing he had left and so he wanted them to keep him entertained as long as possible.
+His thoughts seemed to be the only good thing he had left.
+He tried to keep himself entertained as long as possible.

 After work, he walked the familiar route to the capitol with the other toons at his side.
 They met Harry and went home.
 But as they had feared, they still had not found a way to get around the Mr. M problem.
 They did value their lives a lot.
 The only explanation they could think of was that Mr. M knew they were toons.

-"Maybe there isn't a way to get around this."
-Zany muttered.
-"I don't know about you guys but I think we're going to be dead either way."
+"Maybe there isn't a way to get around this," Zany muttered.
+"I don't know about you guys, but I think we're going to be doomed either way."

-It was Wednesday, Evina's last day of work in the office.
+It was Wednesday, Evina's last day of work in the tower.
 He could barely concentrate.
 His new boss was going to show him around the new office that afternoon.
-His work at the moment consisted of filling out some last minute paperwork and cleaning up his cubicle so another cog could use it.
+His work at the moment consisted of filling out some last-minute paperwork and cleaning up his cubicle so another cog could use it.
 He received an old briefcase from the pile of surplus office supplies to carry his stuff with him.
-After hastily stuffing everything inside it he marched to his new boss's old cubicle.
+After hastily stuffing everything inside it, he marched to his new boss's old cubicle.

-It was odd that he had begun to get quite used to the place, even though he was only working there for a week.
-He had felt safer knowing there were other toons there.
+It was odd that he had begun to get used to the place, even though he had only worked there for a week.
+He felt safer knowing there were other toons nearby.
 That was a very comforting memory compared to this new, unpredictable adventure ahead of him.

 After knocking on the door embossed with the gear, Mr. Alumi's voice was heard.
-"Come in." the cog said.
+"Come in," he said.

-The boss did not seem very content on letting Evina go.
+The boss did not seem very content with letting Evina go.
 It surely wasn't Evina's work quality that made him valuable.
-It must have been that hidden reason of why he was chosen for the important meeting.
+It must have been that hidden reason why he was chosen for the important meeting.
 "I hope you... enjoy your time with Ms. Bolt.
-I hope you'll become a very diligent, hard worker for her.
+You'll become a very diligent, hard worker for her.
 I'm sure you'll get along just fine with the Sellbots."
 Nothing he said was very convincing.